Ededu1984/Digit_recognizer/README.md

-This code provide the following score:
+This code provided the following score:

 Accuracy: 98.32%